rsoussan/astrobee/localization/sparse_mapping/readme.md

 cohesiveness.

-Also note that the grow_map.py script takes a lot of other parameters on input that must be the same as in localization.config.
+Also note that the grow_map.py script takes a lot of other parameters on input that must be the same as in sparse_map_matcher.config.

 ### Reducing the number of images in a map